alexisbaxman/demo_bids-manager_documentation/book/converter.md

 *  You can check the ones you want to include in the BIDS compliant version.
 *  If you see a `rep 2` next to a name, it means that it's a repetition of another file.

-* Specific view:
+### Specific view
 It's pretty similar to General view, but you can go subject by subject.

+### Edit naming
-* Edit naming: You can see the Given Name and the BIDS name (such as the codeword used during participant recruiting) that will come out.
+You can see the Given Name and the BIDS name (such as the codeword used during participant recruiting) that will come out.
 You may check this section to be sure that participants are not mixed together.
 You may also keep the given name or another nickname, but take into account that won't be BIDS compliant.

+ ### Always exclude

+ ## Preview